frederic-perez/AmE-dictionary/data/dictionary.md

 __connectome__ _n_ The complete mapping of the structural links in an organism’s neural circuitry.
 __conniption__ _n_ A fit of violent emotion, such as anger or panic. _Syn_ fit, tantrum, scene
 __connivance__ _n_ :four: Agreement on a secret plot.
-__connive__ _v_ /kuh-NYVE/ :eight: To connive is to secretly help someone do something dishonest or illegal.
+__connive__ _vi_ /kuh-NYVE/ :nine: To connive is to secretly help someone do something dishonest or illegal.
 __connoisseur__ _n_ :three::pencil2::mega: /ˌkɒn əˈsɜr, -ˈsʊər/ A person with expert knowledge or training, especially in the fine arts. _Syn_ cognoscente
 __connotation__ _n_ :two: Connotation is using words to suggest a social or emotional meaning rather than a literal one.
 Example: This is a house, but I want a home.
 __connubial__ _adj_ :two: Relating to marriage or the married state; conjugal. _An active connubial career._